davaya/openc2-jadn/jadn-v2.0.md

 A JADN information model defines the essential content of discrete data items used in computing independently of how that content is represented for processing, communication or storage.
-Information values are instances of abstract UML DataTypes, and as shown in Figure 2-1 DataType definitions are organized into abstract schema packages which are included in an application's information model.
+Information values are instances of abstract UML datatypes, and as shown in Figure 2-1 datatype definitions are organized into abstract schema packages which are included in an application's information model.

 ###### Figure 2-1 -- Information Model Organization